Rule Change: Open

 We have extended the rule change process to facilitate greater interrogation of the issues and proposed solution

-The Commission considers that additional consultation will be required for this rule change process due to the complex issues that ECA has raised in its rule change request.
+The Commission considers that additional consultation will be required for this rule change process due to the complex issues that Energy Consumers Australian (ECA) has raised in its rule change request.
 ECA’s proposed solution would also significantly change the current distribution planning process.
-As such, we have extended the time for the draft determination by 6 months to allow us to further investigate the problems ECA has identified and assess solutions.
+For this reason, we have extended the time allowed for the draft determination by six months to allow further investigation into the problems ECA has identified and assess solutions.
 We are now required to publish the draft determination by 19 March 2026.

 ECA submitted a rule change request on 22 January 2025 seeking to reform the current distribution annual planning process.
 ECA has suggested that the current planning process does not result in: